-This Proxy Statement is furnished to you by our Board of Directors in connection with the solicitation of your proxy to be voted at the Annual Meeting of Stockholders to be held on [-], at [-] at [-].
-This Proxy Statement is being made available to you on approximately April [-], 2010.
+This Proxy Statement is furnished to you by our Board of Directors in connection with the solicitation of your proxy to be voted at the Annual Meeting of Stockholders to be held on Thursday, June 10, 2010, at 9:00 am at the United Airlines Education & Training Center, 1200 E. Algonquin Rd., Elk Grove Village, IL 60007.
+This Proxy Statement is being made available to you on approximately April 30, 2010.
 "We," "our," "us," "UAL" and the "Company" refer to UAL Corporation.